Analyzing Builders FirstSource's Unusual Options Activity | Benzinga

 Analyzing Builders FirstSource's Unusual Options Activity

-On Friday, shares of Builders FirstSource (NYSE:BLDR) saw unusual options activity.
-After the option alert, the stock price moved down to $44.76.
+Shares of Builders FirstSource (NYSE:BLDR) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $46.2.

 - Option Type: SWEEP